 In the next few years the Greenways Corridor Committee plans to create new routes that:

-Help us expand and maintain the ACROSS Lexington system and the trails in Lexington's conservation properties.
-Please contact the Lexington Stewardship Coordinator at 781-698-4505.
+Help us expand and maintain the ACROSS Lexington system and the trails in Lexington's conservation properties by working with the Conservation Office Land Stewardship Program.

 Out on the trails?
 Snap a picture of yourself next to an ACROSS Lexington sign and post it on our Facebook page.